mitra42/dweb-universal/awesomelist.md

 * Internet Access: Getting the local access, and backhaul to the global internet working, includes mesh networking, satellite links, and local nodes etc
 * OneOffs: Hybrids of the different layers put together for specific projects/deployments.
+* Vertical: Attempts to do all the above in one project.

 ### Summary Table